FailAcademy/learning/wdp-vancouver/_lessons/week-05/02-intro-to-react.md

 ---

-## Exercise 5

-Examine websites and try to identify which parts are or could be components.

----

 ## Lab Activity

-In today's lab we'll intriduce the final project, and start coding our first React mini-project.
-A Snazzy todo list!
+In today's lab we'll intriduce the final project, and start coding our first React mini-project. **A Snazzy todo list!**

+#### Mini-Project Stretch Goals
+- Add the ability to change the name of a todo, once it's need added.
+- Add the ability to filter: Show only completed todos; show only incomplete todos

 ---